Rayan-Hammouche/Meet-Yanis/README.md

 # My Portfolio

 Welcome to my portfolio!
-This site is designed to showcase my projects, skills, and achievements in web development and programming.
-You will find information about my professional experiences, projects I've worked on, and my technical skills.
+This site is designed to showcase skills and achievements in web development and programming.
+You will find information about my professional experience, my technical skills and how to contact me.

 ## Table of Contents